djuleAyo/personalPage/content/posts/fpVsIp.md

 series = ["series A"]
 +++

-# Hype Debunking: FP vs IP, Microservices vs Monoliths
+# FP vs IP and Microservices vs Monoliths are the same argument

 There is a huge parallel between: